-

 What (briefly) is the insolvency process in your jurisdiction?

 The payment term of all claims against the bankrupt company is accelerated upon the adjudication in bankruptcy.
-As for the administration of the bankruptcy, Articles 444 and 466 LCC provide that the managers/directors of the bankrupt company will be released from office as from the date of the adjudication in bankruptcy and a trustee in bankruptcy (curateur) will be appointed by the Court to manage the bankrupt company’s affairs and realise its assets in accordance with the provisions of the LCC.
+As for the administration of the bankruptcy, Articles 444 and 466 LCC provide that the managers/directors of the bankrupt company will be released from office as from the date of the adjudication in bankruptcy and one or more trustees in bankruptcy (curateurs) will be appointed by the Court to manage the bankrupt company’s affairs and realise its assets in accordance with the provisions of the LCC.
 The trustee in bankruptcy must act as a reasonably prudent person (bon père de famille) in the management of the bankruptcy and shall act in the interest of the bankrupt company and the company’s creditors as a whole (masse des créanciers).
-It shall perform its functions under the supervision of a bankruptcy judge (juge-commissaire) with the objective of inter alia (a) managing the bankrupt company’s affairs (as the incumbent managers/directors are released from office), (b) immediately realising perishable assets, with the prior approval of the bankruptcy judge, (c) selling immovable assets with prior court authorization and (d) distributing the proceeds from the realised assets to creditors.
+It shall perform its functions under the supervision of a bankruptcy judge (juge-commissaire) with the objective of inter alia (a) managing the bankrupt company’s affairs (as the incumbent managers/directors are released from office), (b) immediately realising perishable assets or subject to imminent depreciation (Article 477 LCC), with the prior approval of the bankruptcy judge, (c) selling immovable assets with prior court authorization and (d) distributing the proceeds from the realised assets to creditors.

-Pursuant to Article 496 LCC, the trustee in bankruptcy acting in the interest of the company’s creditors as a whole, will inform the creditors of the opening of the bankruptcy proceedings through publications as well as personal letters so that the creditors of the company are in a position to file their respective claims.
+Pursuant to Article 496 LCC, the creditors of the bankrupt company are required to file a declaration of their respective claims with supporting documents at the registry of the Court within the time limit set in the adjudication of bankruptcy.
 In terms of claims’ filing deadlines, no distinction is made between foreign creditors and local creditors, but the bankruptcy judge may grant foreign creditors extensions for filing deadlines in certain circumstances.

 Further steps shall be implemented towards the satisfaction of the declared and admitted claims to the bankruptcy, as per the provisions of Articles 528 et seq. of the LCC: